 Ayodele is a graduate of Brooklyn Law School and is admitted to practice in New York.

 miriam nunberg, esq., of counsel

 Miriam advises parents in the area of Section 504 and helps to develop Section 504 plans.
-She also represents Parents in impartial hearings.
+She also represents parents in impartial hearings.

-Miriam also has her own educational consulting practice where, among other things, she provides training and consulting with parents and schools to bring life to the civil rights laws, so that students can participate fully in their educational environment free from roadblocks due to race, color, national origin, sex, LGBTQ status, or disability.
+Miriam also has her own educational consulting practice where, among other things, she provides training and consulting with parents and schools to bring life to the civil rights laws, so that students can participate fully in their educational environment and are free from roadblocks due to race, color, national origin, sex, LGBTQ status, or disability.

-Miriam spent fourteen years in the Office of Civil Rights where she Mediated and investigated complaints regarding discrimination on the basis of disability, race, national origin, gender, and age, against elementary, secondary, and post-secondary educational institutions receiving federal financial assistance.
+Miriam spent fourteen years in the Office of Civil Rights where she mediated and investigated complaints regarding discrimination on the basis of disability, race, national origin, gender, and age, against elementary, secondary, and post-secondary educational institutions receiving federal financial assistance.

 After leaving OCR, Miriam founded and was the co-executive director and then Senior Director for Public Policy and Public Affairs for the Brooklyn Urban Garden Charter School.
 Miriam also served as the Director of Diversity Relations for Brooklyn College.